archmetalDBM/GlobaLID-App/doc/references.md

     base-metal mineralisation at Kipushi (Southeastern Zaïre), Journal of African Earth Sciences, 18(1), 73–82.
     DOI:<a href="https://doi.org/10.1016/0899-5362(94)90055-8" target="_blank">10.1016/0899-5362(94)90055-8</a>

+-   Wedepohl, K. H., Delevaux, M. H., and Doe, B. R., 1978, The potential source of lead in the Permian Kupferschiefer bed of Europe and some selected Paleozoic mineral deposits in the Federal Republic of Germany, Contributions to Mineralogy and Petrology, 65(3), 273–81.
+    DOI:<a href="https://doi.org/10.1007/BF00375513" target="_blank">10.1007/BF00375513</a>

 -   Westner, K. J., 2017, Roman mining and metal production near the antique city of ULPIANA (Kosovo), PhD thesis, Johann Wolfgang